 Administered as 135 mg/m² IV injection

-PFS is- defined as the time from randomization to the first documented disease progression, as determined by the Blinded Independent Review Committee (BIRC) per Response Evaluation Criteria in Solid Tumors (RECIST) v1.1, or death from any cause, whichever occurs first.
+PFS is defined as the time from randomization to the first documented disease progression, as determined by the Blinded Independent Review Committee (BIRC) per Response Evaluation Criteria in Solid Tumors (RECIST) v1.1, or death from any cause, whichever occurred first.
+PFS was estimated using the Kaplan-Meier method.
+Progressive Disease (PD): At least a 20% increase in the sum of diameters of target lesions, taking as reference the smallest sum on study, and an absolute increase of at least 5 mm, and/or unequivocal progression of existing nontarget lesions. or the appearance of one or more new lesions.

-Change from baseline in European Organization for the Research and Treatment of Cancer Quality of Life Questionnaire esophageal cancer module (EORTC QLQ-OES18)
+Change From Baseline in European Organization for Research and Treatment of Cancer (EORTC) Quality of Life Questionnaire-Oesophageal Cancer Module (OES18) Dysphagia, Reflux, Pain, and Eating Scales

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.